rwndy/course-web-fullstack/modules/javascript-project-4/README.md

 ## Level 4

-The JavaScript promise is asynchronous so if we `console.log()` after promise, there is a high possibility that the promise executed after `console.log()`.
+The JavaScript promise is asynchronous so if we `console.log()` after promise, there is a high possibility that the `console.log()` command is executed first while the promise is still pending.

 Current code (using `numberValidation` promise from level 3):